munajunaideen/SocialEagle-60Days_Challenge/README.md

 ----------------------------------------------------------------------------------------------

-# 2. Windows Temp Files Cleanup Automation
+# 2. Windows Temp Files Cleanup Automation (Pyautogui)

 **Windows Temp Files Cleanup Automation** is a Python script that uses **PyAutoGUI** to automatically clean up temporary files on Windows.
 The script simulates keyboard and mouse actions to free up disk space quickly and safely.